hobrien/LabNotes/GenomicAnalyses.md

     - I need to borrow the code from MappingPipeline.sh to get the sample names to line up properly with the fastq files
     - All fastq files per sample are combined at this stage, so the code needs to be a bit different.
     - When I run 12107 with --rf-stranded, 33M of 85M reads pseudoaligned.
 When I run with --fr-stranded, 3M reads are pseudoaligned.
+- Kallisto produces a tab-separated output with gene lengths, "effective lengths", estimated counts, and TMP (transcripts per million).
+    - I think it makes sense to use TPM to filter out transcripts with low expression.
+    - To that end, I'm going to write an R script that produces a data frame with TPM across samples.
+I can then use this to select a list of features to remove from the GTF file, which can then be used to generate a new GFF file for counting features across exons/junctions (this is for a subset of 117 samples).
+    - Of 200k transcripts:
+        - 162k with average TPM > 0.01
+        - 119K with average TPM > 0.1
+        - 50k with average TPM > 1
+        - 4.5k with average TPM > 10
+        - 136k with TPM > 0.01 in at least 46 samples
+        - 111k with TPM > 0.1 in at least 46 samples
+        - 50k with TPM > 1 in at least 46 samples
+        - 4.7k with TPM > 10 in at least 46 samples
+            - for EdgeR, we used CPM > 1 in at least 46 samples

 ## Differential splicing
 - The most direct way to evaluate differences in splicing is to use the spliced reads from the mapping.
 - These can be used for true differential splicing (changes in spliced reads *relative* to reads mapping to the gene) using DEXseq or they can simply be tested for differences in abundance, using eg; DESeq